 Potential problems with central catheters and PICC line system

 - Blood clots.
-Once a week will need rinsing with saline containing heparin (a drug that prevents coagulation process).
+Once a week is necessary to lavage with saline containing heparin (a drug that prevents coagulation process).

 - Infection.
 Its symptoms may be a temperature higher than 38, swelling, redness, tenderness and darkening of the skin around the catheter.
 In this case, antibiotics to eliminate the infection.
 This is especially important during chemotherapy in pancreatic cancer, as there are serious changes in the immune system.